-In the interim budget presented by FM Piyush Goyal, the defence budget has been increased by 6.87 percent to Rs 3.18 lakh crore against last year’s allocation of Rs 2.98 lakh crore.
-The defence allocation for the coming year will account for 15.5 percent of the central government’s expenditure, and 2.05 percent of the estimated Gross Domestic Product (GDP).
+In the interim budget presented by FM Piyush Goyal, the defense budget has been increased by 6.87 percent to Rs 3.18 lakh crore against last year’s allocation of Rs 2.98 lakh crore.
+The defense allocation for the coming year will account for 15.5 percent of the central government’s expenditure, and 2.05 percent of the estimated Gross Domestic Product (GDP).
 Critics are saying that this is significantly lower than this year’s revised estimates of 16.5 percent of the government’s expenditure and 2.15 percent of the GDP.

-Is India’s defence budget really very small?
+Is India’s defense budget really very small?

 “Our defence budget will be crossing Rs 3 trillion for the first time in 2019-20.
 For securing our borders and to maintain preparedness of the highest order, in necessary, additional funds would be provided.” -Piyush Goyal, Finance Minister

 The main reason for criticism of India’s defense budget is the military rivalry with China.
 India’s northern neighbor which had invaded India in 1962 and still hostile is spending s huge part of its GDP on the modernization of its military power.
 China, the globe’s second-largest defense budget following the US is seen far ahead of the march allotting three times more resources to its military augmentation at $150.5 billion.
 The real spending of China on its defense capabilities shows a phenomenal increase of 25% percent in 2016-17 while that of India increased only by 2.4%.